clovis-maniguet/loopback-ds-timestamp-mixin/README.md

 MODEL OPTIONS
 =============

-The attribute names `createdAt` and `updatedAt` are configurable.
+The attribute names `createdAt`, `updatedAt` and `deletedAt` are configurable.
 To use different values for the default attribute names add the following parameters to the mixin options.

-You can also configure whether `createdAt` and `updatedAt` are required or not.
+You can also configure whether `createdAt`, `updatedAt` and `deletedAt` are required or not.
 This can be useful when applying this mixin to existing data where the `required` constraint would fail by default.

-By setting the `validateUpsert` option to true you will prevent this mixin from overriding the default Model settings.
-With validation turned on most upsert operations will fail with validation errors about missing the required fields like `createdAt` or `updatedAt`.

 This mixin uses console logs to warn you whenever something might need your attention.
 If you would prefer not to receive these warnings, you can disable them by setting the option `silenceWarnings` to `true` on a per model basis.

-In this example we change `createdAt` and `updatedAt` to `createdOn` and `updatedOn`, respectively.
-We also change the default `required` to `false` and set `validateUpsert` to true.
-We also disable console warnings with `silenceWarnings`.

 ```json
   {